ripienaar/free-for-dev/README.md

 ## Security and PKI

   * [alienvault.com](https://www.alienvault.com/open-threat-exchange/reputation-monitor) — Uncovers compromised systems in your network
+  * [asgardeo.io](https://wso2.com/asgardeo) - Seamless Integration of SSO, MFA, passwordless auth and more.
+Includes SDKs for frontend and backend apps.
+Free up to 1000 MAUs and 5 identity providers.
   * [atomist.com](https://atomist.com/) — A quicker and more convenient way to automate a variety of development tasks.
 Now in beta.
   * [auth0.com](https://auth0.com/) — Hosted free for development SSO.
 Up to 2 social identity providers for closed-source projects.
   * [Authgear](https://www.authgear.com) - Bring Passwordless, OTPs, 2FA, SSO to your apps in minutes.
 All Front-end included.
 Free up to 5000 MAUs.